 - 3 ripe peaches, pitted, peeled & chopped

-- a bunch of mint leaves, chopped + some for decorating
+- 1/2 teaspoon finely chopped mint leaves + some for decorating

 - 1/2 cup port + a dash

 - Pound the chicken fillet with a meat tenderizer.
 Set aside.